samaysar/dotnet.devfast.extensions/README.md

  - myByteArray.CopyToSafe(...) copies bytes to targeted array

 #### IEnumerable &amp; IAsyncEnumerable with CancellationToken All the Way
- - ForEach, ForEachAsync with CancellationToken
+ - ForEach, ForEachAsync, ToBlockingEnumerable with CancellationToken
  - CancellationToken support for SelectAsync, SkipAsync, TakeAsync, WhereAsync, CountAsync, ToChunksAsync etc.